 The Gardens of Coldspring Community Center have become a popular wedding spot, thanks to the planning and nurturing of nearly every member of SJC Master Gardeners.
 Although small in size, the winding pathways and native plants with something blooming most of the year offer a tranquil and beautiful spot for ceremonies, picnics and meditation.

-The SJCMG began work on a demonstration garden in 2014.
-This garden was originally designed and inspired by Connie Heiman.
-It is located at the Coldspring Community Center.
-The concept of the garden is to provide both aesthetic and educational purposes.
-This on-going project provides opportunities for plant and landscape demonstrations and is open year round for the enjoyment of the patrons of San Jacinto County.
+Work began on a demonstration garden in 2014, originally designed and inspired by the late Connie Heiman.
+Located adjacent and around the Coldspring Community Center,the concept was to provide both aesthetic and educational purposes.
+This on-going project provides opportunities for plant and landscape demonstrations and is open year-round for the enjoyment of the residents and visitors of San Jacinto County.